108

 I have never, in my life, bought fabric softener.
 Never.
 I actually don’t even know how you use fabric softener.
 Pinterest to the rescue.
 Here is a post that tells you how to make your own fabric softener.
 (I was super excited that the post uses a Rosemary Mint conditioner because I actually use the same stuff, and love the scent!)
 If you’re like me and don’t buy fabric softener, don’t go making the entire recipe or you’ll end up with 9 cups, and you only need 1/4 cup.
 Instead do 3 Tablespoons water, 1 1/2 Tablespoons vinegar, and 1 Tablespoon conditioner.

-Mix together 1/2 cup distilled water, 1/2 cup vinegar, and 1/4 cup fabric softener (store-bought, or the homemade version mentioned above).
+Mix together 1/2 cup distilled water, 1/2 cup vinegar, and 1/4 cup fabric softener (the homemade version mentioned above).
 Pour this mixture into a spray bottle.
 Go ahead and give that a little shake and start spraying away.
 Give it a little time to dry, and you’ll notice your pillows smell like Rosemary Mint… or whatever scent you’re using.

 What I love about this recipe is the mild scent.
 I’m not looking for a lavender field growing in my house, I just want to lay my head down and smell a slight scent from the spray.
 That’s exactly what this does.